Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A13-(Exynos-850).md

 10. ENJOY!!!

 ### NOTE: Experimental - some features like calling do not work, I am currently looking for a fix to all mobile data/calling related features.
-### Update: Inside my house, not much signal is recieved (thank you australian sim providers).
+ Update: Inside some buildings, not much signal is received (thank you australian sim providers).
 MESSAGING HAS WORKED!!
-Inside messaging/calling isnt really needed for, and if you need it, you can use an app like whatsapp.
+Inside a building,  messaging/calling isnt really needed, and if you need it, you can use an app like whatsapp on a wifi network.
-### Update 2.
+ Update 2.
 Leaving the house, going somewhere for a bit, a perfect opportunity to test outside calls/texts.
 Will post an update if it works.

 Credits: All CRdroid/GSI devs, mcrazymanu for the TWRP and magisk for the root step, extra credits goes out to anyone involved in development for this phone/chipset (eg. physwizz)